phusion/phusion-server-tools/README.md

 ### permit and deny - Easily set fine-grained permissions using ACLs

-`permit` gives a user access to a single file, or recursive access to a directory, using ACLs.
-In case of directories, the default ACL is modified too so that any new files created in that directory inherit the ACL rule that allows access for the given user.
+`permit` recursively gives a user access to a directory by using ACLs.
+The default ACL is modified too so that any new files created in that directory or in subdirectories inherit the ACL rules that allow access for the given user.

-`deny` removes all ACLs for a given user on a single file, or recursively on a directory.
+`deny` recursively removes all ACLs for a given user on a directory, including default ACLs.

 The standard `setfacl` tool is too hard to use and sometimes does stupid things such as unexpectedly making files executable.
 These scripts are simple and work as expected.